antz22/high-school-guide-to-compsci/README.md

 Are you looking to dive deep into **Computer Science** during your time in high school?

 Being a high schooler myself, I have found that it is often frustrating how difficult it can be to understand **where** to spend my time, **what** to spend my time on, and **where it will get me**.
-Something that would have helped me is an **in-depth guide** on how to explore Computer Science.
+Something that would have helped me is an **in-depth guide** on how to explore Computer Science, and what competitions or actions to take to show off my skills.
 That is what I hope I have provided you with here.

 Computer Science is a **huge realm** of topics spanning from Artificial Intelligence to Competitive Programming to Cryptography and more.
 Here I will attempt to briefly cover information on how to get started in each topic, which you can select entirely **based on your own interests**!

 Please do not be overwhelmed by this list.
 You are by no means obligated to pursue any one of these tracks.
+This list is also by no means a complete guide.
 I hope that this can simply serve to inform you of what is possible in high school, something which can be frustrating to be unaware of.
 With that said, I also hope that you can gain some inspiration from this guide.

 To start off, let's get started with **your** interests...
 Choose a track or two to learn more about!